 What is SEO?
-Search engine optimization or SEO refers to designing a website, social media profile or content posted to the web so that it rank well with a search engine.
+Search engine optimization or SEO refers to designing a website, social media profile or content posted to the web so that it ranks well with a search engine.
 How search engines determine the ranking of a website has changed with each Google update, and search engine optimization methods have had to change to keep up.

 How Search Engines Determine SEO Today

 Search engine optimization used to be defined by how well content online matched the search query.
 If your website had the greatest density of the user’s key search term, that was what rated highest on the search engine results page.
 However, that is what SEO used to be.

 Today’s search engines have advanced artificial intelligences behind them that try to determine the user’s intent and then present the best content to answer the question the AI thinks the user is asking.
 Direct search term density isn’t completely gone.
 For example, your content is ranked based on how well it matches a direct query, such as the full question someone asks as part of a voice search.
 This is why frequently asked questions sections are popping up on product directories and company websites, to capture the natural language queries and rank better with search engines that associate someone’s short search query with those full-length questions.

 Search engines use signals like how long someone stays on the page as a measure of how well the content matches the user’s intent.
 If someone bounces off the website quickly because it is slow to load or has annoying popups, your website’s design inadvertently hurts its SEO.
 Your website’s design can actually hurt your search engine optimization when it takes so long to load that people bounce off the site in a matter of seconds; this is read by the search engine as a poor match, even if the content was otherwise ideal.